chrisprinz/epicdatamining/Chris/Notes/Script.md

 ## Statistical Limits on Data Mining

 ### Bonferroni's Principle
-Not all assumptions that might make sense are statistically significant.
+- Not all assumptions that might make sense are statistically significant.
-Rareness is often a critical factor.
+- Rareness is often a critical factor.
+- Bonferroni correction: clear data to avoid 'bogus' data
+- compare observations with expected number of positives

 ## Useful Things to know